 As the name suggests, employment contracts relate to issues pertaining to employees who perform services for the business.
 Some standard contracts include general employment and non-compete agreements.
 General employment contracts outline the terms and conditions pertaining to hiring employees, along with their salaries, benefits, and possible reasons for termination.
 Non-compete agreements establish when employees may not engage in work that competes with the company after an employee leaves their employment.

-For more detailed information about the different types of contracts used in business settings, contact Venerable Law to schedule a meeting with our knowledgeable business lawyer.
+For more detailed information about the different types of contracts used in business settings, contact Venerable Law to schedule a meeting with our experienced contracts lawyer.

 What is Breach of Contract?